frank038/XWM-X-window-manager/README.md

 - xdotool
 - xterm
 - xfonts (font lucida is used)
-- python3-pil (optional - for screenshot)
+- python3-pil (optional - for screenshots)

 Very minimal:
 - close button (the red one)